Conversion Pixel

 Similar to other alternative milks, making almond milk at home typically involves blending the almonds with water and then straining out the solids.
 The Almond Cow is the easiest way to make almond milk at home.
 You can create 2-6 cups of almond milk at the touch of a button.
 Plus, you control what goes in your milk with a plant-based milk maker, like Almond Cow.
 No preservatives, artificial flavors, or fillers are required.

-What almonds should you use to make oat milk?
+What almonds should you use to make almond milk?

 Almond Cow sources and sells high quality almonds that are perfect for milking or snacking.
 Our raw almonds are the ideal size to produce silky smooth almond milk, every time.
 They are: